Blackhole86/Adaptive_UI/adaptive-demo/Notes/pattern_library.md

 ## Overview
 This library contains reusable intelligence patterns that help interfaces adapt to human behavior.
 Each pattern recognizes when someone is struggling and responds with helpful visual changes.

+**Learning Interface Context:**
+These patterns are specifically designed to reduce confusion in learning environments by recognizing cognitive load signals and providing contextual visual support.
+They help learners navigate complex interfaces without overwhelming them, supporting both novice exploration and expert efficiency.

 ---

 ## Pattern 1: Focus Assist